FlorinDorneanu/garden-bar-stock/README.md

 * Be informed if my data is not valid.
 * To re-enter data until is provided correctly without having to restart the application.
 * Retrieve data from google spreadsheet.
-* Be abble to calculate the total and final stock with ease.
+* Be able to calculate the total and final stock with ease.
 * Access the drinks prices from google spreadsheet in case of a possible price change.
 * Be able to calculate the daily revenue.

 As the employer I expect to:
-* Be able to access all the data that my employes enter.
+* Be able to access all the data that my employees enter.
 * Have all the data stored for monthly income calculation.
 * To be easily informed about the daily revenue.
 ***